 Details: Dir.
 Robert E. Collins.
 Perf.
 Henry Fonda, Jose Ferrer, John Houseman.
 Hallmark Hall of Fame Productions, 1980.

-Role Call: Dolph Sweet as Charlie—Male Librarian as a Failure (Prison Librarian)/Information Provider
+Role Call: Dolph Sweet as Charlie—Librarian as Failure/Information Provider

 Details: Dir.
 David Fincher.
 Perf.
 Rooney Mara, Daniel Craig, Christopher Plummer, Stellan Skarsgård.
 Columbia, 2011.
 Based on the book by Stieg Larsson.

-Synopsis: American version of the Swedish novel (and Swedish film version) about a disgraced journalist (Craig) who investigates the 40-year disappearance of a young woman.
-He is aided in his search by a punk investigator/computer hacker, Lisbeth Salander (Mara).
-Late in the film, Lisbeth researches records in a company’s archives, disgruntling an older archives librarian.
+Synopsis: American version of the Swedish novel (and Swedish film version) about a disgraced journalist (Daniel Craig) who investigates the 40-year disappearance of a young woman.
+He is aided in his search by a punk investigator/computer hacker, Lisbeth Salander (Rooney Mara).
+Late in the film, Lisbeth researches records in a company’s archives, disgruntling an archives librarian.

 Role Call: Anne-Li Norberg as Lindgren — Spinster Librarian / Information Provider (female)